MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-GST-on-Advance-Payment-received-from-Customer.md

     |**SGST/UTGST Payable Account**|-763|
     |**Customer Account**|-10000|

-## Reversal of Advance Payment received from Customer
+## Reversal of advance payment received from customer

 If the customer advance needs to be corrected or the entry is wrongly posted, in such a case the entry can be reversed and new entry can be created.